ComplianceAsCode/content/README.md

 We understand that depending on your organization's needs you may need to use a specific security content format.
 We let you choose.

+### Scan targets

+Our security content can be used to scan bare-metal machines, virtual machines, virtual machine images (qcow2 and others), containers (including Docker) and container images.

+We use platform checks to detect whether we should or should not evaluate some of the rules.
+For example: separate partition checks make perfect sense on bare-metal machines but go against recommended practices on containers.

 ### Further reading

 The SSG homepage is https://www.open-scap.org/security-policies/scap-security-guide/